DenisMal00/HPC-exercises/README.md

 - **Quicksort**: A parallel implementation of the Quicksort algorithm using MPI for fast data sorting.
 - **Mandelbrot**: A parallel implementation of the Mandelbrot set computation, leveraging parallel computing to generate fractals efficiently.

-### Contents:
-- **Quicksort**: Efficient sorting algorithm implemented with parallel processing.
-- **Mandelbrot**: Fractal generation using parallel computation for improved performance.

 ## Usage

 To run the programs or tests within each assignment, navigate to the respective folder and follow the instructions in the provided source files.

-Make sure to have the necessary tools (e.g., OpenMP, MPI) installed to compile and execute the programs.

 ## License